lankastersky/architectural-stacks/README.md

 Contains cheat sheets of some architecture stacks I worked with or researched about.
 Allows you to quickly jump into an unfamiliar development area.

-## Each stack description contains (ideally):
+## Each stack description may contain:
+- Books
 - Code analyzers
 - Continuous Integration frameworks
 - Development frameworks
+- Guidelines
 - IDEs
+- Libraries
-- Package managers
+- Roadmaps
 - Terminology
-- Testing frameworks

 ## The backend stacks
 - [Common roadmaps](backend.md)
+- C++
+- C#
 - Java
 - Node.js
 - Python